During the early phases of a survey project, a common question is, “How do I get responses from every person I survey?”

 - The sample source includes all the target population

-- The screening criteria truly reflect the target population
+- The screening criteria truly reflect the target population and do not inadvertently exclude valuable subpopulations

 - There are quality controls in place during the data collection process to guarantee that designated members of the sample are reached